Mrmozz/azure-armviewer/readme.md

 # Limitations & Known Issues
 - The app attempts to find the links (`dependsOn` relationships) between ARM resources, however due to the many subtle and complex ways these relationships can be defined & expressed, certain links may not be picked up & displayed.
-- Resources may not be shown with the correct icon.
-Icons for the most commonly used resource types have been added, more icons are being added during development.
+- Icons for the most commonly used & popular resource types have been added, however not every resource is covered.
+The default ARM cube icon will be shown as a fallback.
+More icons are being added during development as missing icons are found.
-- A shortened resource *type* rather than the *name* is shown as the label on nodes on the graph, this makes for much more readable diagrams
-- Resolving names for resources is attempted, but due to programmatic way names are generally expressed with ARM functions and expressions, full name resolution is not always possible
+- Resolving names & other properties for resources is attempted, but due to programmatic way these are generally defined with ARM functions and expressions, full name resolution is not always possible
 - Templates using the loop functions `copy` & `copyIndex` to create multiple resources will not be rendered correctly due to limitations on evaluating the dynamic iterative state of the template

 # Running & Contributing